 The awards are made possible by Artlyst and Frances Segelman (Lady Petchey) in association with The Poetry Society

 From ancient times poets have been inspired by art.
 Ekphrastic poetry has given us some of the most celebrated poems in the English language from Keats’ ‘Ode on a Grecian Urn’, to W.H.
 Auden’s ‘Musée des Beaux-Arts’, based on Brueghel’s famous painting of Icarus falling from the sky.
 In each case, what has been created is not a mere description but a fresh insight, a new world, an autonomous work of art.

-The Artlyst Art to Poetry Award celebrating ekphrastic poetry is open to all poets worldwide aged 18 or over.
-Entrants may submit as many poems as they wish so long as they are based on an artwork.
-This can be in the form of a painting, sculpture installation, video, or fine art photograph.
+The Artlyst Art to Poetry Award celebrating ekphrastic poetry was open to all poets worldwide aged 18 or over.
+Entrants were allowed to submit as many poems as they wished so long as they were based on an artwork.
+This could take the form of a painting, sculpture installation, video, or fine art photograph.

-The competition’s judging panel will include poet, Novelist/Poet/Art Critic Sue Hubbard, judges from Artlyst and The Poetry Society and Frances Segelman (Lady Petchey).
+The competition’s judging panel is headed by the Novelist/Poet/Art Critic Sue Hubbard, with judges from Artlyst and The Poetry Society and Frances Segelman (Lady Petchey).

-All winners will be invited to an awards ceremony, in May at Galerie Thaddaeus Ropac, Mayfair.
-The best poems will be published in an anthology with an original cover created by Sean Scully.
-Selected poems will also be published on the Artlyst and Poetry Society websites.
+The winners will be invited to an awards ceremony, on 13 May 2020 at Galerie Thaddaeus Ropac, Mayfair.
+The best poems will be published in an anthology with an original cover created by the internationally renowned artist Sean Scully. additionally, selected poems will be published on the Artlyst and Poetry Society websites.

-The competition deadline is 11.59 pm on 2nd March 2020.
-All entries must be made online via The Poetry Society’s submission portal.
-Enter Here
+The competition deadline was 11.59 pm on 2nd March 2020.
+All entries were made online via The Poetry Society’s submission portal.

 Top Photo: Antony Gormley Royal Academy Inset 2 Sean Scully Photos by P C Robinson © Artlyst 2019